luisbenitez02/g-challenge/README.md

 # Welcome to G-Challenge _by Luis Benitez_
 This is an API demo deployed as solution of “Data Engineering Coding Challenge”

-There are avalible three endpoints to upload .csv files and twice more to get information about hired employees
+There are avalible three endpoints to upload .csv files and two more to get information about hired employees

 ## QuickStart
-All services and architecture of solution runs on Azure Cloud.
+All services and architecture of solution run on Azure Cloud.

 **The service is only avalible on:** [g-demo.azurewebsites.net](g-demo.azurewebsites.net) during limited time.
 (16-07-2023)